- Accounts: Bask Savings Account

 But let’s not sell Bask Bank short.
 If you’re a regular American Airlines flyer eager to earn AAdvantage® miles without spending a dime out of pocket, you should give the Bask Savings Account a close look.

-Bask Bank account holders benefit from three different types of mileage bonuses, low fees, and an ongoing mileage rewards program.
+Bask Bank account holders benefit from low fees and an ongoing mileage rewards program, among other key perks.

 Earning AAdvantage® Miles on Deposits